1.1 In these conditions:

 18.1 We may make charges for items relating to your account.
 Details about these charges can be found below.
 You can also find them on our website, by telephoning our customer services team, or by enquiring at one of our agencies.
 We will tell you about these charges before we provide the product or service.

 18.2 We currently charge £20 for CHAPS transfers.

 18.3 Charges incurred will be debited from your account.

 18.4 We can change the charges we make at any time if we reasonably believe that the change is needed, for any of the following reasons (which may relate to circumstances at the time, or those that are expected to apply in the near future):

-• To reflect changes to our costs, including our administrative costs.
+• To reflect changes to our costs, including our administrative cost.

-• To respond to changes in the law or the decisions of a court or ombudsman.
+• To respond to changes in the law or the decisions of a court, regulatory body or ombudsman.

 • To meet relevant regulatory requirements.

 • To reflect new (or changes to) statements or codes of practice or industry guidance designed to enhance customer protection.